kyryllkotyk/MinesweeperProject/README.md

 This project makes a minesweeper game similar to Google Minesweeper.

 How to run:
-Step 1) Download a professional environment that compiles and runs Java files.
+Step 1) Download a professional environment that compiles and runs Java files. (https://spider.eng.auburn.edu/user-cgi/grasp/grasp.pl?;dl=download_jgrasp.html) use the link to download and follow instructions on the installer. https://www.oracle.com/java/technologies/downloads/#jdk18-windows Use this link to install an Installer for your OS.
 Step 2) Open the program
 Step 3) Create a folder
 Step 4) Download all the files from the repo